Monday, July 30, 2018

 Friday, July 13, 2018

-Five thing Friday - rainbow, plumbing, snack mix, easy summer meals, My CPA
+Five thing Friday - rainbow, plumbing, snack mix, easy summer meals, our CPA

-Last Saturday it rained while the sun was still out - very freaky when that happens.
+Last Saturday it rained while the sun was still out.
 Our reward was a gigantic rainbow.
 Not to mention the rain itself!

 At one point it was a double rainbow.
 I had parked at HEB in just enough time to snap a pic of it, and people were coming out of the store to do the same.

 Hubby and I worked on getting water to the inside of the barn last weekend.
-We really have got to stop trying to do these types of things in this heat.
-It was brutal.
-But soon we will have a sink in there and a faucet closer to Mabels' door.
+Soon we will have a sink in there and a faucet closer to Mabel's door.

-I made taco snack mix on Tuesday night.
-I don't know what possessed me to be so industrious - I was super tired.
-But the boys will all enjoy snacking on it.
-And I feel like I barely make them treats anymore.
+I made taco snack mix on Tuesday night for the boys to enjoy snacking on it.
+I feel like I barely make them treats anymore.

 Wednesday, July 11, 2018